THE BABYLON LINE Begins Tonight at Lincoln Center Theater

-Lincoln Center Theater has announced that it will produce Richard Greenberg's new play THE BABYLON LINE this fall in the Mitzi E. Newhouse Theater (150 West 65th Street).
-The production, to be directed by Terry Kinney, will feature Maddie Corman, Randy Graff, Julie Halston, Michael Oberholtzer, Josh Radnor, Elizabeth Reaser, and Frank Wood, and will begin performances Thursday, November 10.
+Lincoln Center Theater presents Richard Greenberg's new play THE BABYLON LINE this fall in the Mitzi E. Newhouse Theater (150 West 65th Street).
+The production, directed by Terry Kinney, features Maddie Corman, Randy Graff, Julie Halston, Michael Oberholtzer, Josh Radnor, Elizabeth Reaser, and Frank Wood, and begins performances tonight, November 10.
 Opening night is Monday, December 5.

 It's 1967.
 A writer from bohemian Greenwich Village (to be played by Josh Radnor) commutes to Levittown to teach a creative writing class.
 His students discover the power of storytelling to alter their lives, and one special student (to be played by Elizabeth Reaser) - a kindred spirit? something more? - reawakens his own artistic impulses.